Kamila Hawthorne: Honours

-Hawthorne was made a Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to general practice.
+Hawthorne became a Fellow of the Royal College of General Practitioners in 2001, and Fellow of the Academy of Medical Educators in 2013.
+She was made a Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to general practice.

 Hawthorne was elected a Fellow of the Learned Society of Wales in 2022.

 In 2025, she was made an Honorary Fellow of her alma mater, Somerville College, Oxford.